Registering with the Office of Accessibility Services

 STEP ONE – SUBMIT ALL OF THE FOLLOWING

-• PROVIDE DOCUMENTATION ON YOUR DISABILITY (Documentation needs to be from a qualified professional)
+- PROVIDE DOCUMENTATION concerning your accommodation needs (Documentation needs to be from a qualified professional)

 STEP TWO – SCHEDULE AN INTERVIEW

-• Once all documentation materials have been received and reviewed, you will need to schedule an interview with the Office of Accessibility Services Director.
+- Once all documentation materials have been received and reviewed, the Office of Accessibility Services will contact you to schedule a meeting.

-• The interview is designed to discuss: 1) services a student is eligible to receive based upon the documentation submitted, 2) disability-related needs and 3) preparations for attending college
+- The meeting is designed to discuss: 1) services a student is eligible to receive based upon the documentation submitted, 2) disability-related needs, and 3) preparations for attending college

-• The student will be given letters to hand deliver to his/her instructors.
-These letters explain necessary classroom accommodations and do not mention disability.
-The only time we tell instructors your disability is if it is health related.
-Seizure disorders would meet this criteria.
+- The approved accommodation letter will then be emailed to the student and the instructors.
+The letter explains necessary classroom accommodations and does not mention disability.
+The only time we tell instructors your disability is if it is health-related.
+Seizure disorders would meet this criterion.

 ADDITIONAL INFORMATION